 German site Handelsblatt recently had an interview with Activision Blizzard eSports Leagues CEO Pete Vlastelica.
 There, he gave more details about the planned expansion.
 He said he wanted to add six more Overwatch teams.
 Two from the Americas, two from Asia-Pacific, and two from Europe and the Middle East.
+It definitely means more scope for ow boost generating companies.
 In the interview, he said:

 “Germany plays an important role for us.
 This is particularly true of Berlin with its rich history of esports, founder scene, and liveliness.
 Add to this the demographic profile and the cultural significance of the city.
 We want a team in Berlin.
 We hold many discussions and, without being able to reveal details, we will have a team there at the latest next year.”